MFlisar/GDPRDialog/README.md

   * [x] german
   * [ ] others
 * [ ] offer bottom dialog layout as well
+* [ ] if `withExplicitConsentForEachService` is used, the user currently needs to accept every service => could be improved to define some as optional
 * add more networks (dropbox, ...)